fused-effects/fused-effects/README.md

 ### Running effects

-Effects are run with _effect handlers_, specified as functions (generally starting with `run…`) invoking some specific `Carrier` instance.
+Effects are run with _effect handlers_, specified as functions (generally starting with `run…`) unpacking some specific monad with a `Carrier` instance.
 For example, we can run a `State` computation using `runState`:

 ```haskell
 example1 :: (Carrier sig m, Effect sig) => [a] -> m (Int, ())